xMahmudx/xMahmudx.github.io/README.md

 # xMahmudx.github.io
-#This a personal portfolio design. built using ReactJS
+#This a personal portfolio design.
+This is built using ReactJS